Ran HaCohen

 Ran HaCohen (רן הכהן; born 1964) is an Israeli scholar, university teacher, and translator known for his strong criticism of Israel's policies.
+He was born in Rotterdam, Netherlands in 1964.
+His mother is of Dutch Jewish descent, and his father of German Jewish descent.
 Having graduated from university with a B.A. in Computer Science, an M.A. in Comparative Literature and a Ph.D. in Jewish Studies, he works as a literary translator of German, English and Dutch and Ethiopic.
-Occasionally, he writes for the Antiwar.com website.
+He has also written for Antiwar.com and The Electronic Intifada.